Accredited with Exemplary Status (Accreditation Canada) in 2018.

 Menno Hospital has a legacy of compassionate care from its beginning in 1960.
 Our vision is to be a global leader in geriatric services by providing quality care and quality of life in a compassionate Christian environment.
 Our mission is to provide homes and services that express our commitment to excellent care and enable residents to live with hope and dignity.

-Located on a campus-of-care, Menno Place (Menno Home, Menno Hospital and Menno Apartments) supports spouses living in separate levels of housing/care.
+Located on a campus-of-care, Menno Place (Menno Home, Menno Hospital and Menno Apartments) supports spouses living in separate levels of housing or care.
 Palliative care and pastoral care have a special emphasis.
-With a Life Enrichment Coordinator, there is an added level of caregiver support as residents and loved ones navigate the transition to long term care.
+With a Life Enrichment Coordinator, there is an added level of caregiver support as residents and loved ones navigate the transition to long-term care.
 The campus has 22 special care beds for dementia.

-Residents may bring a TV and additional furniture such as a small chair, chest of drawers, lamp, computer and plants.
+Residents may bring a television and additional furniture such as a small chair, chest of drawers, lamp, computer and plants.
 Pictures and wall hangings are encouraged.
-High-definition television are wi-fi are available.
+High-definition television and Wi-Fi are available.

 |Pets||Many community guests bring their pets for regular visits.
 Volunteer pet therapists visit on a regular basis, bringing dogs, miniature horses, reptiles, birds and cats.|